-We work with them every day.
-But nothing is certain with natural ingredients.
+We work with them every day, and yet even we need to be reminded occasionally that nothing is certain with natural ingredients.
 Not the color or quantity, not the potency or price.

 Evidence of Truly Natural